Why trust this guide?

 A few Beehiiv features I really like

-• They’ve got their own built-in advertising network — If you want to monetize your newsletter through ads but don’t want to sell ads yourself, you can join the Beehiiv ad network.
-(It’s an optional feature — you don’t have to sell ads in your newsletter if you don’t want to.
-It’s also only available to readers on their more expensive Scale plan.)
+- They’ve got their own built-in advertising network — If you want to monetize your newsletter through ads but don’t want to sell ads yourself, you can join the Beehiiv ad network.
+(It’s an optional feature — you don’t have to sell ads in your newsletter if you don’t want to.)
 If you do join, Beehiiv sells ads to premium advertisers, like Brooklinen or BetterHelp, across their network of newsletters, and then gives you the ability to easily add the sponsorship into your next newsletter.
 You can accept or reject any ad placement, and can choose from several format options for your specific newsletter.
 If you do place the ad, you get paid out — payouts vary based on the size and engagement of your audience.
 (Beehiiv takes a cut of ads sold.)
 Beehiiv also made a major investment this year by purchasing Swapstack, a previously independent ad platform for newsletters, bringing even more ad partners and tools to Beehiiv.

-• You can send and publish from one place — If you’re looking to keep things simple — just a single place to publish all of your work and send out your newsletters — Beehiiv is a great option.
+- You can send and publish from one place — If you’re looking to keep things simple — just a single place to publish all of your work and send out your newsletters — Beehiiv is a great option.
 You don’t need to have a standalone website.
 You can buy a custom domain, set up your newsletter through Beehiiv there, and publish/send everything from one place.
-They let you customize both the landing page where readers sign up for your newsletter and the upgrade page where readers can pay for a subscription or membership (for users on their Scale plan).
+They let you customize both the landing page where readers sign up for your newsletter and the upgrade page where readers can pay for a subscription or membership.
 Beehiiv’s also made their tool SEO-friendly, so the work you publish can be found by readers via search.

-• They offer analytics to track a variety of data points — Their dashboards can show you the basic data (opens, clicks), but also where your email audience is coming from.
+- They offer analytics to track a variety of data points — Their dashboards can show you the basic data (opens, clicks), but also where your email audience is coming from.
 You can even dive in to look at engagement among a specific segment of your audience.
 For instance, if you’re running a Facebook ad to grow your list, you can use Beehiiv’s dashboard to see if the users who signed up via that ad end up engaging with your newsletter.
 That should help you identify which growth tactics are worth investing more in, and which you might want to stop doing.
 The ability to drill down into specific segments within Beehiiv makes their dashboards unusually powerful, in particular for any newsletter that’s aggressively growing through paid ads.
+(I wrote more about how users are taking advantage of Beehiiv’s 3D Analytics in this case study.)

-• They’ve added an AI tool to their email builder — Beehiiv’s AI tool can check your spelling or grammar, write newsletter copy, or adjust your tone.
+- They’ve added an AI tool to their email builder — Beehiiv’s AI tool can check your spelling or grammar, write newsletter copy, or adjust your tone.
 But it can also generate images from AI — just type in the idea for the image, and the AI tool will create the image and add it to your newsletter.
 If you need to translate something into a different language, it can do that, too.
-(The AI feature is exclusively available to Scale users.)

 What doesn’t Beehiiv do?